 You can either choose the CILEx route, which leads you into a more specialised career, or you can study for a law degree part-time.
 That takes longer, but is broader.
-A couple of people in the firm who have chosen those two routes talk about their experiences below.

 How diverse is your firm?
 And do you invest time and effort in supporting your staff?